Much of this work is influenced and guided by the Hector’s and Māui Dolphin Threat Management Plan.

 Research and scientific studies continue to increase our knowledge about Māui dolphin ecology, conservation status, life history, and threats.
-The information is required to ensure that Māui dolphin can be managed for their long-term viability and recovery throughout their natural range.
+This will help manage the Māui dolphin's long-term viability and recovery in their natural range.

 There is still a lot that we don’t know about Māui dolphin, including:

-- if the population recover, and how quickly
+- if the population can recover, and how quickly

-- how they will be affected by the increasing use of their home range by humans, eg marine mining, seismic surveying, marine construction and coastal development
+- how it will be affected by the increasing use of their home range by humans, eg marine mining, seismic surveying, marine construction and coastal development

 - if there is the potential for interbreeding between Māui dolphins and South Island Hector's dolphins